How to Develop an SSIS Integration

 Develop an SSIS package

 In SSIS, there are different kinds of tasks for different purposes.
-To learn more about available tasks, go to the SSIS Tasks page.
+To learn more about available tasks, refer to the SSIS Tasks page.

 Stage 1: Extract data from Salesforce and CSV